inertia7/timeSeries_sp500_R/reports/int7x_write_up.md

 	fit_meanf <- meanf(sp500_training, h = 36)
 	autoplot(fit_meanf,
 		holdout = sp500_test,
+		forc_name = 'Mean',
-              ts_object_name = 'Mean Forecast')
+		ts_object_name = 'S&P 500')

 <iframe width="100%" height=415  frameborder="0" scrolling="no" src="https://plot.ly/~raviolli77/43.embed?autosize=True&width=90%&height=100%"></iframe>

-...
+As we can see due to the non-stationarity and volatility of our data this model performs very poorly.

 ## Naive Forecast

-From the naive description I gathered that the *naive forecasting* method returns an *ARIMA(0, 1, 0) with random walk* model that is applied to our time series object.
-Important to note that Hydman described this forecasting method as being effective in financial time series objects!
+The *naive forecasting* method returns an *ARIMA(0, 1, 0) with random walk* model that is applied to our time series object.
+Important to note that Hyndman described this forecasting method as being effective in financial time series objects, and that the forecasting method "... all [...] values are set to be $$y_T$$, where $$y_T$$ is the last observed value"

 	fit_naive <- naive(sp500_training, h = 36)
 	autoplot(fit_naive,
 		holdout = sp500_test,
+		forc_name = 'Naive Forecast',
-              ts_object_name = "Naive Forecast")
+		ts_object_name = 'S&P 500')

 <iframe width="100%" height=415  frameborder="0" scrolling="no" src="https://plot.ly/~raviolli77/45.embed?autosize=True&width=90%&height=100%"></iframe>